 The non-controlling interest is equity in a subsidiary not attributable, directly or indirectly, to the reporting entity as the parent.
 The non-controlling interest is presented in the consolidated statement of financial position within equity, separately from the equity of the owners of the parent.
 For each business combination, any non-controlling interest in the acquiree (subsidiary) is initially measured either at fair value or at the non-controlling interest's proportionate share of the acquiree's identifiable net assets.
 Where the non-controlling interest is measured at fair value, the valuation techniques and key model inputs used are disclosed in the relevant note.
-Profit or loss and each component of other comprehensive income are attributed to the owners of the parent and to the non-controlling interests.
-Total comprehensive income is attributed to the owners of the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.
+Profit or loss and each component of other comprehensive income are attributed to the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.